dionkb/StudyBuddy/README.md

   ### Executing Program
   Follow the link to the deployed application below to get started with this easy-to-use intuitive app

-  Link to the deployed application (if applicable):
+  Link to the deployed application:
   TODO: ADD THIS LATER!

   ## Additional Information